deepaksood619/deepaksood619.github.io/docs/devops/ides/youtube-podcasts-magazine-apps.md

 - The diary of a CEO
 - [The Ownership Economy - A podcast on Anchor](https://anchor.fm/theownershipeconomy)
 - [No Stupid Questions Archives - Freakonomics](https://freakonomics.com/series/nsq/)
+- The Indian Dream | A podcast by Sahil and Siddharth

 <https://www.freecodecamp.org/news/best-tech-podcasts-for-software-developers>